-For students with a household income of £25,000 or less, in receipt of a full state grant, the University will provide a bursary of £1,000 in 2010/11.
+For students with a household income of £25,000 or less, in receipt of a full state grant, the University will provide a bursary of £500 p.a. for students entering in 2011/12.

-In subsequent years the bursary level will be index-linked in accordance with DIUS regulations.
 Bursaries will be payable in two equal instalments for each academic year: